Skip to contents

 variable

-The variable name to plot on the y-axis, usually a measure of intensity.
-Defaults to "intensity"
+Variable to plot on the y-axis, usually intensity.
+Default is "intensity".

-A logical value (TRUE or FALSE).
-If TRUE, the function will ignore any fit method and weighting settings defined in the metadata and use the provided fit_method and fit_weighting values for all analytes.
+If TRUE, the function will ignore any fit method and weighting settings defined in the metadata and use the provided fit_model and fit_weighting values for all analytes.

 A character string specifying the default regression fit method to use for the calibration curve.
 Must be one of "linear" or "quadratic".
-This method will be applied if no specific fit method is defined for a feature in the metadata.
+This method will be applied if no specific fit method is defined for a feature in the metadata, or when overwrite_fit_param = TRUE.

 fit_weighting

 A character string specifying the default weighting method for the regression points in the calibration curve.
 Must be one of "none", "1/x", or "1/x^2".
-This method will be applied if no specific weighting method is defined for a feature in the metadata.
+This method will be applied if no specific weighting method is defined for a feature in the metadata, or when overwrite_fit_param = TRUE.

 log_axes